Laguna 69 in Peru – postcard mountain lake at 4.600 m

 Your email address will not be published.
 Required fields are marked *

-About Us
+About me

 Hi,

-We are Julian & Naomi and we love to travel the world and immerse ourselves in other cultures.
-We have an adventurous, spartan, sustainable and reflective travel style.
-In our opinion, the greatest adventures are experienced when you do things on your own and try to live like a local.
+I am Julian and I love to travel the world and immerse myself in other cultures.
+I have an adventurous, spartan, sustainable and reflective travel style.
+In my opinion, the greatest adventures are experienced when you do things on your own and try to live like a local.
 The taste of a country is best captured on the road

 Read More